 weapons and munitions inspired signs

-A bunionette, also known as a tailor's bunion or metatarsus quintus valgus, is a bony prominence at the lateral 5th metatarsal head.
-It is the lateral counterpart of the more common bunion of the first metatarsophalangeal joint, and when they occur together (often with spreading of the other met...
+A bunionette, also known as a tailor's bunion or metatarsus quintus varus, is a bony prominence at the lateral 5th metatarsal head.
+It is the lateral counterpart of the more common bunion of the first metatarsophalangeal joint, and when they occur together (often with spreading of the other meta...

 Bursae are small fluid-filled sacs lined by a synovial membrane with an inner capillary layer of synovial fluid.
 It provides a cushion between bones and tendons and/or muscles around a joint.
 This helps to reduce friction between the bones and allows free movement.
 They may or may not communicat...